-The accreditation process does not seek to define a highly specified curriculum.
-Accreditation is built on the foundations of the relevant UK Quality Assurance Agency (QAA) Benchmark Statements as a general description about the broad minimum standards of achievement, while focussing on those areas that the RSB believes fully prepare bioscience graduates for their place in the world.
+Biology programmes are highly diverse and subject to rapid change in content; therefore, the Accreditation process does not seek to define a highly specified curriculum.
+Accreditation is built on the foundations set by various bodies (e.g. the UK's Quality Assurance Agency, QAA, the American Association for the Advancement of Science, AAAS etc.) as a general description about the broad minimum standards of achievement.
+In addition, the RSB focusses on those areas that fully prepare bioscience graduates (including those on specialist degrees) for their place in the world.

 Accreditation is based on the assumption that the course can be defined as 'biology' or a sub-section or specialism within biology.
 It may not be appropriate for courses where the overall objective of the course is not biology per se, but where biology may be a component (e.g. pharmacy and health-care professions).
-Such courses may not encompass all the necessary intended learning outcomes for a biology programme, and may be accredited by other professional or statutory bodies.
+Such courses are accredited by other professional or statutory bodies.

-The RSB is keen to support all bioscience programmes that aim to meet the criteria for accreditation.
+The RSB is keen to support all bioscience programmes that aim to meet the criteria for Accreditation.
 For established programmes, the learning outcomes attained by graduates will be judged.
-However, we also encourage universities to submit new programmes for accreditation, where there are no graduates yet.
-Under these circumstances, the accreditation process will include a review of the programme documentation and a site visit before the first cohort of students graduate.
-The Society may grant interim accreditation pending first cohort graduation, with full accreditation occurring afterwards, if appropriate.
-Universities with relevant programmes in development should refer to Appendix F, and contact the Accreditation Team to discuss interim accreditation.
+However, we also encourage universities to submit their new programmes for Accreditation, where there are still no graduates.
+Under these circumstances, the Accreditation process will include a review of the programme documentation and a site visit before the first cohort of students graduate.
+The Society may grant interim Accreditation pending first cohort graduation, with full Accreditation occurring afterwards, if appropriate.
+Universities with relevant programmes in development should refer to Appendix G, and contact the Accreditation Team to discuss interim Accreditation.

+We also offer Consultancy for programmes that are in development and yet to recruit students.
 We welcome applications from programmes taught in languages other than English; however, please note that all documentation and supporting evidence must be supplied in English for assessment purposes.
 The Society accredits programmes of study that lead to specified named awards.
 Only final awards are accredited.
-The BSc Honours is not assessed nor accredited within Advanced Accreditation, a separate application is required.
-The Society does not currently offer accreditation of Postgraduate Certificates and or Postgraduate Diplomas.

-Which type of accreditation to apply for
+Which type of Accreditation to apply for

-The RSB's International Accreditation Programme spans across the Higher Education landscape from Level 4 FHEQ through to Level 7 FHEQ.
-All accreditation programmes share core principles: to recognise academic excellence in bioscience degree programmes, drive up standards and meet the needs of employers.
-The type of accreditation awarded will depend on the type of programmes submitted, please see below.
+All accredited programmes share core principles: to recognise academic excellence in bioscience degree programmes, drive up standards and meet the needs of employers.
+The type of Accreditation awarded will depend on the type of programmes submitted, please see below.